melpa/melpa/README.md

 ### Stable Version Generation

-To have a stable version generated for your package simply tag the repository using a naming compatible with `version-to-list`.
+To have a stable version generated for your package simply tag the repository using a naming compatible with `version-to-list`, optionally prefixed with `v`, `v.` or `v-`.
 The repo state of this tag will be used to generate the stable package.

 ### Notes